-Your new, high-efficiency refrigerator may introduce unfamiliar sounds.
-These sounds normally indicate your refrigerator is operating correctly.
-Some surfaces on floors, walls, and kitchen cabinets may make these sounds more noticeable.
+Your new high-efficiency refrigerator may make unfamiliar sounds.
+These are all normal sounds and soon will become familiar to you.
+They also indicate your refrigerator is operating as designed.
+Hard surfaces, such as vinyl or wood floors, walls, and kitchen cabinets may make sounds more noticeable.
+Listed below are descriptions of some of the most common sounds you may hear, and what is causing them.